-You might have heard these terms before: hard skills and soft skills.
+You might have heard these terms before hard skills and soft skills.
 What do they actually mean?
 “Hard” skills are more concrete, learned tasks that you perform in your role.
-“Soft” skills are the more behavioural parts of your role.
+“Soft” skills are the more behavioral parts of your role.
 However, I dislike this terminology as the words hard and soft have negative connotations.
 I use the terms “Practical” and “Personal” instead.

 What Are The Practical (Hard) Skills In PM?

 Building out a timing plan and estimating the cost of a project based on team shape and deliverables.
 You’ll work with your organisation’s leads to determine estimates (generally in hours) of the breakdown of tasks for a project.
 Or, if you’re working to an Agile methodology, you might develop a Sprint plan and create an initial backlog.
 Look into tools for planning and estimating to familiarise yourself with what PMs use.